 After completing her Bachelors in Business Management at Stockton University in 2009, Don’s daughter Darby joined the Shop full time.
 With her lifetime around the shop, Darby was primed to step in and take on the managerial role.
 It is with excitement that Don talks of her future role with EL, “It is my hope that she will eventually be comfortable taking over complete control and allow me to be her advisor.
 Not only to ensure the growth of Eastern Lines, but to preserve the history of the shop”.

-It is in reflection that Don Tarrant speaks, “I am very lucky to have been doing what I love for 35 years.
+It is in reflection that Don Tarrant speaks, “I am very lucky to have been doing what I love for 40 years.
+I never in my wildest dreams thought that I would have been this lucky for doing what I love for so long.
 My philosophy has always been based on the simple words: Soul, Tradition & Experience…..”As we continue to move forward I hope we never lose sight of those ideals”!